 Also see post below 29 April for additional information.

 The annual Commemoration of Fallen Polish Airmen, scheduled for Saturday 5 September at the Polish Air Force Memorial at South Ruislip, is just twelve weeks away.
 Although the state of the Coronavirus pandemic is easing, we still have no idea when it will be possible to have unrestricted public gatherings at which it will be safe for people of all ages to take part.
 An event such as our crowded public Ceremony would obviously be a high-risk setting.
 RAF Northolt, where we had planned to have lunch in the Officers' Mess is not anticipating hosting public events until later in the autumn.

 We have delayed our decision as long as possible, but given the long lead-in period and planning requirements for an event on this scale, we have to make a judgement now.
 Having consulted the Polish Embassy and RAF Northolt, we have decided, with much regret, that the only prudent course is to cancel the public ceremony this year.
 It will be replaced by a filmed virtual Commemoration.
 This film will particularly mark the 80th anniversary of the Battle of Britain and we intend it to serve also as a permanent tribute to the airmen of that time.
-The film will be available on the PAFMC website and YouTube for viewing from the 5 September.
+We are aiming to release the film on the PAFMC website and YouTube prior to the 15 September.